streamingfast/firehose-docs/references/indexing.md

 The Firehose Index Builder provides functionality for generating index files.
 Developers can utilize this tool through the combined-index-builder application provided by the Firehose fireeth binary.

-The Firehose Index Builder can be run sequentially to produce indexes as merged-blocks are produced.&#x20;
+The Firehose Index Builder can be run sequentially to produce indexes as merged-blocks are produced.

 Alternatively The Firehose Index Builder can be run multiple times in parallel over different block ranges to quickly process millions of blocks.